 The applicant files a Minor Site Plan Review application and planning staff reviews for completeness of submission.
 For all types of residential projects, staff do application completeness checks within a week of the receipt of submission, but it is often done either as soon as the submission is received, or even over the counter with applicants when they attempt to submit an incomplete application.
 Once complete, it is routed to City departments that have two weeks to review, after comments are received.
 To approve an ADU application, the proposed ADU must meet all applicable standards of the zoning ordinance and State ADU law.
 The approval process ensures that the proposed development is consistent with development standards and if so, the administrative entitlement is approved within State mandated timelines (typically taking less than 30 days).
 If noncompliant, staff drafts a comment letter and requests revisions from the applicant.
 If compliant, staff drafts an approval letter and required notices.
-Notices are sent to surrounding property owners and an approval letter is sent to the applicant.
+Previously, notices were sent to surrounding property owners concurrently with an approval letter being sent to the applicant; however, the City recently eliminated this practice.
+The practice will be formally removed from the Municipal Code with the adoption of the pending ADU Ordinance update.
+A draft ordinance is expected to be available in January 2024.
+Processing timelines for ADUs are no more than 60 days, in compliance with State law.
 Applications for a Building Permit can be reviewed for plan check once a Multifamily Site Plan Review application is approved, then buildout of the project can occur.
 See the subsection that follows on Site Plan Review for multifamily and ADU projects.
-As shown in Table 1N-26, Site Plan Review for ADUs takes approximately from one to two months.
+As shown in Table 1N-27, Site Plan Review for ADUs takes approximately from one to two months.